Texas DWI Lawyers

 As of September 2003, the state of Texas passed a new law to impose surcharges for persons arrested and convicted of driving while intoxicated.
 Under this law, those who refuse a blood test will pay a surcharge of $1000 per year for three years ($3000), those whose BAC is less than 0.16 will pay a surcharge of $1000 per year for three years ($3000) and those whose BAC is above 0.16 will pay a surcharge of $2000 per year for three years ($6000).
 In addition, repeat offenders will have to pay $1500 per year for three years ($4500).

-Bailey & Galyen are Texas Criminal Defense Attorneys defending individuals charged with DUI / DWI, Traffic Violations, White Collar Crimes, Assault & Battery, Weapons Charges, Internet & Computer Crimes and Felonies such as Murder in Dallas, Carrollton, Fort Worth, Houston, and other cities throughout Texas.
+Bailey & Galyen are Texas Criminal Defense Attorneys defending individuals charged with DUI and DWI in Dallas, Fort Worth, Houston, and throughout Texas.

 Have You Been Charged with A Crime?

-If you have been charged with a crime, or are about to be charged with a crime, contact the Texas Criminal Law Attorneys at Bailey & Galyen for immediate assistance.
+If you have been charged with DWI contact the our skilled Texas criminal defense attorneys at for immediate assistance.
 It is very important that you obtain the advice of counsel as soon as possible.